 A great number of freestanding courses and degree programmes are accessible to international students.
-Swedish is, although, the usual language of instruction for the basic level (Bachelor’s).
+Swedish is, although, the usual language of instruction for courses and programmes at the Bachelor’s level.
 Uppsala University offers a wide array of programmes and courses taught in Swedish.

-At the advanced level Uppsala University offers a substantial amount of Master’s programmes and also a few Bachelor’s programmes taught in English.
+At the Master's level Uppsala University offers a substantial amount of programmes in English.
+There are also a few Bachelor’s programmes taught in English.